Oleksii-Kshenskyi/leviathanK/README.md

 filled/node: value [0x7f384fdae393]
 ```

 **NOTE**: this print implementation has a couple of bugs that haven't been fixed.
-For comprehensive details on the bugs please refer to #27.
+For comprehensive details on the bugs please refer to issue [#27](https://github.com/Oleksii-Kshenskyi/leviathanK/issues/27).

 # How to build?